 - You can use fresh or frozen okra in this dish, depending on whether it’s in season or not.
 Since okra is out of season right now, I used frozen okra to make this recipe.
 If you’re using frozen okra don’t thaw it before adding, just add it frozen and simmer for about 10 minutes.
 If you’re using fresh okra, look for small okra pods since they’re more tender.
 Make sure to clean the okra, trim the stem ends on an angle so you don’t cut open the pods, and then simmer for about 10 minutes.

-This post was first published on An Edible Mosaic in January 2010 and has been updated with new photos.
+This post was first published on An Edible Mosaic in January 2010, and was updated with new photos and more information on February 20, 2019.

 Disclosure: This post contains Amazon affiliate links to products I believe in, which means that even though it doesn’t cost you anything extra, I will receive a small amount of money from the sale of these items.
 Thank you for helping to support An Edible Mosaic!